 As with most VPNs, it is entirely possible to use the Private Internet Access servers in an open source program like OpenVPN but since they offer their own simple downloadable application the easiest option is to use it.

 Once I had paid for my subscription to Private Internet Access, I immediately received an email with a link to download the application.
-The nice thing about this link is that the application was setup specifically for me so once it was installed I didn’t even have to input my username and password – it was already there.
+The application file itself was small (26 MB) and took only a few seconds for me to download and install.

-There are various settings options that allow me the ability to enable an internet kill switch, DNS leak protection and quite a few other neat features.
+Within the application there are various settings options that allow me the ability to enable an internet kill switch, DNS leak protection and quite a few other features.
 I even have the ability to change the level of encryption if I want to.

 Private Internet Access on Mobile Devices